 Marketers make marketing look easy, key word being ‘look’.
 Experienced marketers can discuss procedures, processes, strategy and measurable results as easily as they can discuss what they ate for breakfast.
 If you’ve ever had a conversation with me, you know what I mean.

 It’s similar to the artist that makes a brush stroke look fluid and effortless, and yet when you try your hand it looks like a toddler’s doodles.
 The same rule applies here.
-Just because we make it look easy, don’t be fooled into thinking do-it-yourself marketing is an easy feat.
+Just because we make it look easy, don’t be fooled into thinking DIY marketing is an easy feat.

 As you work to grow your business, or wonder why you aren’t having as much success as you think you should, consider the following 5 factors, then ask yourself, should I be doing my own marketing?